Scroll to top

 9. What are the chances of getting pregnant with hypothyroidism or hyperthyroidism?

 “Disorders of thyroid hormone production can cause infertility or subfertility by interfering with reproductive hormones, resulting in changes in ovulation,” explains Dr. Williams.
 In those not trying to conceive, the normal range for thyroid stimulating hormone (TSH) is 0.5 – 4.5.
-In women who are trying to conceive, the upper limit of TSH is 2.5.
+However, in women who are trying to conceive, the upper limit of TSH is 2.5.
 The incidence of hypothyroidism in adult females is 0.5% and hyperthyroidism is 0.2%.
-All women who present with infertility, subfertility or recurrent pregnancy loss should be screened for thyroid disease.
+Moreover, all women who present with infertility, subfertility or recurrent pregnancy loss should be screened for thyroid disease.
 Once the thyroid dysfunction is treated, and thyroid hormone levels return to normal, a significant proportion of these women will be able to conceive on their own.”

 10. Can I get pregnant without a thyroid?